 That's why you need Micro Modal underwear in your life.
 This revolutionary fabric makes for the best men's underwear that lets both your balls and your partner breathe.

-Apart from keeping your crotch fresh, you shouldn't sweat about anything else.
+Apart from keeping your crotch fresh, you shouldn't sweat about anything else with a moisture wicking underwear.
 And don’t even think about spraying oodles of cologne on your body.
 The raw and bittersweet smell of your body is arousing for both men and women.

 Before the deed even begins, vaginas release fluids in an answer to the feelings of arousal.
 Penetration then drills out mucked up liquids to make things wetter.
 Finally, vaginas produce extra liquids to keep things slippery, smooth — and moving.